cloudfoundry/cf-deployment/README.md

 "Test" ops-files are configurations that we run in our testing pipeline to enable certain features.
-We include them in the public repository
-(rather than in our private CI repositories) for a few reasons, depending on the particular ops-file.

-Some files are included
-because we suspect that the configurations will be commonly needed but not easily generalized.
-For example,
-`add-persistent-isolation-segment.yml` shows how a deployer can add an isolated Diego cell, but the ops-file is hard to apply repeatably.
-In this case, the ops-file is an example.

 #### [Backup and Restore](operations/backup-and-restore)
 Contains all the ops files utilized to enable and configure [BOSH Backup and Restore](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore) (BBR).